All Episodes

 This is a bridge too far.

-These are political disagreements that we are not going to abuse the monopolistic power of force the government has against our political opponents.
+We are not going to abuse the monopolistic power of force the government has against our political opponents.

-I mean, um is anything I said wrong?
+I mean, is anything I said wrong?

 No, you're exactly right.

-I guess one of the concerns that I have is is here we have an attorney general who spoke to a Russian ambassador and because of that recused himself.
+I guess one of the concerns that I have is here we have an attorney general who spoke to a Russian ambassador and because of that recused himself.

-And yet we have people within the FBI and the Department of Justice who have done a lot more than that and not recusing themselves, and they're talking about insurance policies and the like.
+And yet we have people within the FBI and the Department of Justice who have done a lot more than that and not recusing themselves.

 You know, here's the interesting thing is when we start to look at the dates of those text messages, they seem to correspond with other information that was coming out in the New York Times.

-And so it it is very troubling because that insurance plan that they were talking about seems to be something that was coordinated at the very highest levels with the FBI.
+And so it is very troubling because that insurance plan that they were talking about seems to be something that was coordinated at the very highest levels with the FBI.

-I mean, uh listen, I was in the Secret Service, had a political opinion, it tended to dominate my life, so I left and ran for office.
+I mean, listen, I was in the Secret Service, had a political opinion.

 It didn't impact my work at all.